JanuszL/CV-CUDA/README.md

    ```

    From now on you're inside docker.
 The local cloned repository is mapped to `$HOME/cvcuda` inside the
    container.
-The container starts in this directory.
+The container starts in $HOME.

 5. Build CV-CUDA

    ```
+   cd ~/cvcuda
    ci/build.sh
    ```